Monday, January 10, 2022

 February 1st is only days ahead.
-It is the day when, for many years now, I do acknowledge Brigit, and that shift in energy, that little nudging that speaks of spring being somewhere around the corner.
-The liminal powers, the fairy gods, have the center stage in my practice, but Brigit has also been a companion for a while.
-Truth being said, the situation now is quite different from the time when she first came on my path.
-Today I found myself pondering over the question: how does Brigit, zâne, and Na Daoine Maithe fit together in general, but also particularly on February 1st?
+It is the day when, for many years now, I do acknowledge Brigit and that shift in energy, that little nudging that speaks of spring being somewhere around the corner.
+Fairy Gods and Powers related to fairies hold the center stage in my practice, but Brigit has also been a companion for some time.
+Today I found myself pondering over the question: how does Brigit and Na Daoine Maithe fit together in my fairy-focused prcatice?
+Is Brigit, the Irish goddess, connected to fairies the way fairies are understood in Ireland?

-I want to say that she does, or that she could be considered one of Na Daoine Maithe based on her genealogy.
+As daughter of a fairy king, sister of another fairy king, and a member of the tuath that became the Fair Folk or fairies in Ireland, doesn’t Brigit herself have a place among fairies then?
+I want to say that she could be considered one of Na Daoine Maithe based on her genealogy.
 But again, no text mentions Brigit as a fairy, or as a liminal power holding roles as both goddess and fairy queen.
 And I can’t stop wondering why?
 Could it be that Brigit has the saint aspect so strongly connected to her and maybe, just maybe, for the church and many people the saint and fairy are mutually exclusive?

-I make my own case the case study here, not because it is the most relevant, but because it is the one that I can understand best, and because I feel at ease revealing as much detail as I need to without infringing on anyone else’s privacy.
+Probably I am not the only one who tries to reconcile a fairy-based spiritual path with inclusion of deities or beings who are not traditionally associated with fairies, at least not explicitely.
+In my case, this deity is Brigit.
+I bring up for discussion my own case study here not because it is the most interesting, but because it is the one that I can understand best and because I feel at ease revealing as much detail as I need to without infringing on anyone else’s privacy.

-From the experiences that I’ve had with the Aos Sí over the years, I gather that they either demand exclusivity, or expect me to find some smart way around whenever I considered entering different partnerships.
-I was never offered the option of a clear duality, this and that.
-I’m not saying that they don’t offer it to other people, it is just not the type of agreement they made with me.
-Which leaves me wondering, how do I reconcile my relationship with goddess Brigit with the wild fairy path that I’m on?
+From my experience with fairies, I gather that they sometimes demand exclusivity.
+Sometimes they expect people to find ways around, and sustain long-term partnesrships with other beings, deities or not.
+In my case, I was never offered the clearly this option of a duality, this and that.
+I’m not saying that they don’t offer it to other people, it is just not the type of agreement they made with me, and whenever I forget, the reminders are ususlly harsh.

-Honestly, I don’t have a clear answer.
+Which leaves me wondering, how do I reconcile my relationship with Brigit and walking the wild Fairy Path I’m on?
+I don’t have a clear answer.
 Some musings, but nothing more.
 As the daughter of An Dagda, as one of the Tuatha De Danann and therefore one of the Aos Sí, I could connect Brigit to the Fair Folk implicitly even if the lore does not make such connection explicitly.
-I’m aware that like with all things related to fairies and Irish mythology, this situation is as clear as mud.
+I’m aware that, like all things related to fairies and Irish mythology, this situation is as clear as mud.

 Until next time,